 What?
 You just said to ski with friends?
 Well…skiing alone can be just as fun as skiing with friends.
 Seriously, I did it all the time last year and ended up meeting some really cool new people in the process.
 If your friends are busy, don’t be scared to head up to the mountain and tackle some runs on your own.
 Skiing solo allows you to focus on your form rather than worrying about your speed and trying to keep up.
 And, don’t just ski the same green run over and over again.
 Push yourself to go a little harder as you get more comfortable because after all, no one is watching if you take a little spill.

 Lean Forward & Be Aggressive with your Skis

 Control your skis.
 Don’t let your skis control you.
 Leaning forward when you are moving downhill may seem scary, but it will give you a lot more control over your skis.
-This isn’t easy, but if you want to improve, you’ll need to show those skis who’s boss.
+This isn’t easy as a beginner skier, but if you want to improve, you’ll need to show those skis who’s boss.